dgarcia-eu/ComputationalModellingSocialSystems/README.md

 When attending in person, proof of 2G status might be required and seating space is limited depending on varying policies.
 Seating will be given in a first-come-first-served basis each session and students that do not fit will have to follow the lecture online from another place.

+There is an extra online exercise support group on Wednesdays at 13:00 (sharp).
+Check TeachCenter for the webex link.

 ## Course grading